gluru/Kare-Dev/index.md

-# Kare MIND - developers documentation
+# Dialpad - developers documentation

-Welcome to the MIND's devevelopers knowledgebase.
+Welcome to the Dialpad developers knowledgebase.
 Here you will find instructions on how to use Kare's APIs and SDKs in order to customise your experience.